Dog Training and Dog Care advice from UK Professionals

 Grooming requirements are minimal.
 A quick daily brush will remove any loose hairs and debris and keep them looking in superb condition.

 This hound does have a long, low-baying bark and can be quite noisy.
-Proper training in small doses from an early age will easily eliminate any problems this breed can bring.
+Proper Beagle training in small doses from an early age will easily eliminate any problems this breed can bring.

 K9 Shop...
 View Cart